redbadger/awesome-badger/_posts/2022-05-20-visual-sort.md

   Math.abs(card1.y - card2.y) < cardSize;
 ```

 When dragging, if a card on the canvas would collide, we add a red overlay to it.
-When dragging around the canvas, we show the last know good position of a card with a dashed outline, which is where the card will go if it is dropped.
+When dragging around the canvas, we show the last known good position of a card with a dashed outline, which is where the card will go if it is dropped.
 This updates as a card is dragged, and snaps to the grid.
 Where a card on the canvas would cause a collission, the last known position simply stays where it is, until the dragged card is moved in to a collission free space.

 ![Collision detection](/assets/ceddlyburge/visual-sort/collision-detection.png)